mvdc1/covid-safe-game/README.md

 # Usage
 1. Install arcade, `pip install arcade`
-2. Ensure current working directory is in the project and run main.py, `py main.py`.
+2. Ensure that the current working directory is in the project and run main.py, `py main.py`.